How To Apply for Child Disability Benefits in Arizona

 Receiving a denial for your child’s disability claim can feel like a major setback, especially when you’re relying on those benefits to help support their needs.
 However, armed with a plan, you can continue to fight on your child’s behalf.

-Your first step is to read through the denial letter carefully.
+1. Read through the denial letter carefully.
 The SSA will outline the reasons for the denial, which can give you valuable insight into what needs to be addressed in your appeal.
 If your claim was denied due to insufficient evidence, now is the time to strengthen your case.

-Contact your child’s doctors, therapists, and teachers to gather more detailed medical and educational records.
+2. Contact your child’s doctors, therapists, and teachers to gather more detailed medical and educational records.
 Ask for letters specifically addressing how your child’s condition limits their ability to function like other children their age.

-Next, it’s time to file your appeal.
-You have a limited time to file an appeal, so don’t delay.
-Typically, you’ll have 60 days from the date of the denial notice to request a reconsideration.
+• Reconsideration – Typically, you’ll have 60 days from the date of the denial notice to request a reconsideration.
 Filing on time is crucial, as missing the deadline can result in the need to start the application process all over again.
+A new SSA reviewer evaluates your claim and any additional evidence.

-If the appeal is also denied, you can request a hearing before an administrative judge.
+• Administrative Law Judge (ALJ) Hearing – If the reconsideration is denied, you can present your case before a judge, often with the opportunity to provide testimony and additional documentation.
 This might take some time to schedule, but it’s your opportunity to present your case face-to-face, either in person or via video conference.
+Preparing thoroughly for this hearing is crucial, so enlisting a Social Security attorney when appealing a decision on disability benefits for a child is extremely beneficial.

 Reach Out to Our Experienced Disability Lawyers

-Contact our disability attorneys in Arizona at 602.962.2818 for a free consultation.
+Contact our disability attorneys in Arizona at 602.313.1694 for a free consultation.

 WE SERVE